makrai/notes/grice56-anal-synt.md

     * "necessary",
     * "synonymous",
     * "semantical rule", and perhaps
-    * in a broad sense, "definition."
+    * in a broad sense, "definition"
 * group of expressions which includes
-  * "morally wrong", "blameworthy", "breach of moral rules", etc.; or of the
+  * "morally wrong", "blameworthy", "breach of moral rules", etc
-  * propositional connectives and the words "true" and "false,' "statement", "fact,' "denial,' 'assertion."
+  * propositional connectives and the words "true" and "false,' "statement", "fact,' "denial,' 'assertion"
   * they have not been formally defined except in terms of members of the same group
-* "analytic" and "synthetic" themselves are technical philosophical expressions
+* "analytic" and "synthetic" are technical philosophical expressions
   * terms belonging to the circle are either technical terms or ordinary terms used in specially adjusted senses,
 (i) "My neighbor's three-year-old child understands